Collective-Fullstack/collective-fullstack.github.io/work/MathSender.md

 ---

-MathSender is a tool desgined to help teachers ask maths questions to students during online learning.
+MathSender is a tool designed to help teachers ask maths questions to students during online learning.
 Born out of how garbage sending equations via Webex text chat is, MathSender provides a way to send beautiful LaTeX based expressions in real time via a question and answer system.

 **MathSender is proudly open-access.**